roshan-404/aws-wallet/README.md

 - Remember to create your own .env based on the template provided.

 ## AWS configuration
-- You will have to add the follwing in the aws-cli configuration file.
+- You will need to have a AWS account and then add the follwing in the .evn configuration file.
 1. Access key ID
 2. Secret access key